CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - MonitorsTwo.md

 ## Privilege escalation (1)

 After enumerating different directories and files, nothing interesting pops up.
-The only think to note is that we are within a `docker` container as indicated by the `/.dockerenv` file:
+The only think to note is that we are within a `docker` container as indicated by the `/.dockerenv` file, and it also apparent from our hostname, i.e., `www-data@50bca5e748b0`:

 ```bash
 www-data@50bca5e748b0:/var/www/html$ ls -la /